felipetovarhenao/hachi-machi/web/docs/tutorials/data_formatting.md

 # Data format

-As we saw in the previous tutorial, we need our data to be formatted as a JSON or CSV file, to train our model.
-The exact formatting of the data depends both on the nature of the data, as well as how you expect or want the model to behave.
+As we saw in the previous tutorial, we need our data to be formatted as a _hachi machi_ compatible file—e.g., `.json`, `.csv`, `.txt`, or `.llll`—to train our model.
+Beyond choosing the file format, we can stucture the data differently based on what we want the model to do or learn.
 To use the same case-scenario across different types of formatting, let's continue with MIDI data as an example, where we can understand MIDI events as a 2D matrix or table with each event as a row and each feature as a column:

 | time | pitch | velocity | duration | channel |
 | ---- | ----- | -------- | -------- | ------- |